VimuthM/tpUg/docs/UserGuide.md

 </div>

 Here's a step by step guide:<br>
-1. Type the `add` command and the rest of the parameters with help from the command suggestion.
+1. Type the `add` command and the rest of the parameters.
    ![Step1](images/logic/commands/addpersoncommand/step1.png)

-2. After execution, the person list will now show the new person.
+2. After execution, the resident list will now show the new resident.
    ![Step2](images/logic/commands/addpersoncommand/step2.png)

 Examples: